-This section discusses social engagement, self-empowerment and subjective well-being, first in the context of dementia care and support, second in relation to mindfulness, and third the role of design in its implementation.
+This section discusses social engagement, self-empowerment, and subjective well-being, first in the context of dementia care and support, second in relation to mindfulness, and third the role of design in its implementation.

-Dementia and social engagement
+Dementia and Social Engagement

-People with dementia are regularly affected by behavioural and psychosocial symptoms of dementia (Gautier et al 2010, Manthorpe and Moniz-Cook 2008), either as a cause of Alzheimer's disease, of Stroke (multi-infarct dementia), or other dementias (e.g. Lewy-Body, Pick's or Binswanger's disease), (Barker et al 2002).
+People with dementia are regularly affected by behavioral and psychosocial symptoms of dementia (Gauthier et al., 2010; Manthorpe & Moniz-Cook, 2008), either as a cause of Alzheimer's disease, of Stroke (multi-infarct dementia) or other dementias (e.g. Lewy-Body, Pick's, or Binswanger's disease) (Barker et al., 2002).
 In addition, they often face various difficulties of engaging in social context, e.g. through difficulties in planning, organizing, thinking strategically, paying attention to and remembering details, managing time and space.
-They also may have memory impairments, concentration difficulties, and a decreased ability to learn new skills, take initiatives and get motivated (Baddeley, Kopelman, and Wilson 2002).
+They also may have memory impairments, concentration difficulties and a decreased ability to learn new skills, take initiatives and get motivated (Baddeley et al., 2002).

-In social context, this can cause difficulties in recognizing, relating to, and empathising with other people because individuals are struggling with their identity and with coming to terms with their circumstances.
-These difficulties often lead to social and emotional insecurity, which can e.g. result in aggressive behaviour or in withdrawal, or in being disadvantaged, devalued or discriminated against, posing a challenge for interacting socially and resulting in reduced social engagement.
-Social contact, however, is central to stimulating mental faculties and emotional balance, and maintaining quality of life (Mendes de Leon et al 2003).
-While existing research is largely focussed on functional support and safe-keeping as discussed above, our research focuses on the aspects of subjective wellbeing and self- empowerment in social context to encourage more meaningful social engagement.
-By subjective wellbeing, following (Steptoe et al 2015, Deci and Ryan 2008, Waterman, 1993, Seaborn, 2016) we refer to a person's selfperception with regard to both hedonic and eudemonic aspects, i.e. their happiness and selfactualisation, rather than any objective health measures.
-Subjective well-being, i.e. contentment with one-self, has an important relationship with perceptions of self-empowerment, in that one can see (perceptions of) self-empowerment either as part of and contributing to wellbeing or as a result of well-being.
-Following Rotter (1990) and Langer (2010), self- empowerment refers to a person's feeling of responsibility and of being in control of one's own life.
-Both, wellbeing and perceptions of self-empowerment, are important factors that influence and are influenced by social engagement, i.e. by having social contact and interaction with others, in that meaningful social engagement can be important for subjective well-being, while feelings of self-empowerment can help build confidence for engaging socially and feeling self-value as one of the constituents of subjective well-being.
+In social context, this can cause difficulties in recognizing, relating to and empathizing with other people because individuals are struggling with their identity and with coming to terms with their circumstances.
+These difficulties often lead to social and emotional insecurity, which can, e.g. result in aggressive behavior or in withdrawal, or in being disadvantaged, devalued or discriminated against, posing a challenge for interacting socially and resulting in reduced social engagement.
+Social contact, however, is central to stimulating mental faculties and emotional balance, and maintaining quality of life (Mendes de Leon et al., 2003).
+While existing research is largely focused on functional support and safe-keeping as discussed above, our research focuses on the aspects of subjective well-being and selfempowerment in social context to encourage more meaningful social engagement.
+By subjective well-being3 (Steptoe et al., 2015; Deci & Ryan 2008; Waterman, 1993; Seaborn, 2016), we refer to a person's self-perception with regard to both hedonic and eudemonic aspects, i.e. their happiness and self-actualization, rather than any objective health measures.
+Subjective well-being, i.e. contentment with one-self, has an important relationship with perceptions of self-empowerment, in that one can see (perceptions of) self-empowerment either as part of and contributing to well-being or as a result of well-being.
+Following Rotter (1990) and Langer (2010), self-empowerment refers to a person's feeling of responsibility and of being in control of one's own life.
+Both well-being and perceptions of selfempowerment are important factors that influence and are influenced by social engagement, i.e. by having social contact and interaction with others, in that meaningful social engagement can be important for subjective well-being, while feelings of self-empowerment can help build confidence for engaging socially and feeling self-value as one of the constituents of subjective well-being.

-&lt;sup>2 In the following simply referred to both as 'subjective wellbeing' or simply as 'wellbeing'
+3 In the following simply referred to both as "subjective well-being" or simply as "well-being."

-Self-empowerment and subjective well-being through mindfulness
+Self-Empowerment and Subjective Well-Being through Mindfulness